eclipse-sumo/sumo/docs/web/docs/Basics/Basic_Computer_Skills.md

 environment variables is explained below.

 !!! note
-    this variable is also used to find [xsd schema files for input validation](../XMLValidation.md).
+    This variable is also used to find [xsd schema files for input validation](../XMLValidation.md).
 If the variable is not set, schema files are downloaded from the internet and this may file if the server [sumo.dlr.de](https://sumo.dlr.de/) is not reachable.

 ## Configuring Path Settings